-I offer a low-cost first session to help assess your situation and needs.
-After that, I tend to work with people over the long-term, which helps to address the deeper, more complex roots of distress.
+I recommend that we have an initial session to develop an understanding of your needs, and how I may best help.
+I mostly work with clients over the long-term, which helps to address the deeper, more complex roots of distress.
 However, I also offer short-term work, which can be effective.

 Training, qualifications & experience

-I also trained with Middlesex University where I gained an accredited qualification for 'Together For Wellbeing' Support Training Programme.
-Working for the N.H.S.
+I continued training with Middlesex University, gaining an accredited qualification in 'Together For Wellbeing’ in their Support Training Programme.
+Employed by The N.H.S.
 Hertfordshire Partnership Foundation Trust, I spent three years working and supporting patients with a multitude of mental health and personality conditions.